5 Favorite Books for Your Reading List

 Tara Westover was born to isolated survivalists in the mountains of Idaho.
 She was seventeen the first time she set foot in a classroom.
 Tara taught herself grammar and math and was admitted to Brigham Young University, Harvard and Cambridge.

 Educated is the story of family dysfunction and the grief that comes with severing unhealthy ties.
-It’s a coming-of-age gem revealing the doors education can open and how viewing the world through a different lense can change your trajectory.
+It’s a coming-of-age gem revealing the doors education can open and how viewing the world through a different lens can change your trajectory.

 Where the Crawdads Sing